ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 This section explains the purpose of the files and folders created by `dune proj init` which haven't been mentionned earlier yet.

 Along its history, several tools have been used.
-As of writting this tutorial (sumer 2023 ) Dune is the mainstream one, this is why it is used in the tutorial.
-Dune automatically extract the dependencies between the modules from the files and compiles them in a compatible order.
+As of writing this tutorial (Summer 2023), Dune is the mainstream one, which is why it is used in the tutorial.
+Dune automatically extracts the dependencies between the modules from the files and compiles them in a compatible order.
 It only needs one `dune` file per folder where there is something to build.
-The three folder created by `dune proj init` have the following purposes:
+The three folders created by `dune proj init` have the following purposes:
 - `bin`: executable programs
 - `lib`: libraries
 - `test`: tests

 Dune features are detailed in its dedicated tutorial.
-It has many of them.
-Let's just list a few ones here:
+It has many of them, so let's just list a few ones here:
-- running tests
+- Running tests
-- generating documentation
+- Generating documentation
-- producing packaging metadata (here in `hello.opam`)
+- Producing packaging metadata (here in `hello.opam`)
-- creating arbitrary files using all-purpose rules
+- Creating arbitrary files using all-purpose rules

 The `_build` folder is where Dune stores all the files it generates.
-It can be deleted at any time, subsequent build will recreate it.
+It can be deleted at any time.
+Subsequent builds will recreate it.

 ## Minimum Setup

-In this last section, we create a bare minimum project, highlighting what's really needed for Dune to work.
+In this last section, let's create a bare minimum project, highlighting what's really needed for Dune to work.
 We begin by creating a fresh project folder:
 ```shell
 $ cd ..
 $ mkdir minimo
 $ cd minimo
 ```

-At the very least, Dune only needs two files: `dune-project`, and one `dune` file.
-Here is how to write them with as few as possible text in each
+At the very least, Dune only needs two files: `dune-project` and one `dune` file.
+Here is how to write them with as little text as possible:
 ```shell
 $ echo '(lang dune 3.6)' > dune-project